-TO TRANSPORT (See Fig. 12)
+TO TRANSPORT (See Fig. 29)

 When pushing or towing your tractor, ensure transmission is disengaged by placing freewheel control in freewheeling position.
-Free wheel control is located under the seat.
+Free wheel control is located at the rear drawbar of tractor.

-- Raise attachment lift to highest position with attachment lift control. - Raise seat and pull freewheel control up and back into the slot and release so it is held in the disengaged position. - Do not push or tow tractor at more than two (2) mph (3,2 km/h). - To reengage transmission, reverse above procedure.
+- Raise attachment lift to highest position with attachment lift control. - To tow or move the tractor without the aid of the engine, the free-wheel control knob must be pushed in. - To drive the tractor, the free-wheel control knob must be pulled out and locked in position. - Do not push or tow tractor at more than two (2) mph (3,2 km/h). - To reengage transmission, reverse above procedure.